 The guidelines below help the association promote a diverse array of participants at the annual meeting.
-We encourage submissions from faculty members, independent scholars, public practitioners, graduate students, artists, and community activists among others.
+We encourage submissions from faculty members, independent scholars, public practitioners, graduate and undergraduate students, artists, and community activists among others.
+The ASA’s Program Committee will review proposals with a goal of including as many participants as possible.
 We aim to make the submission and evaluation process as transparent as possible to ensure proposals with the best chances of acceptance.

 Appearing on the program of the annual meeting, in the vast majority of cases, is the result of a proposal submission and review process.
 Depending on the space limitations of a particular meeting facility and the number of submissions in a given year, the process is variably competitive.
 Regardless of the circumstances, however, the absence of methodological, disciplinarity, institutional, and/or rank diversity is a primary reason that proposals are not accepted.

 - Diversify your panel.
 Ideal session proposals are composed of scholars from different disciplinary and methodological backgrounds, institutions, and rank.
 Program committees usually raise questions if a panel has two people from the same institution, and almost always turns down sessions with two pairs of institutional colleagues or three submitters from the same place.
 Also, panels made up of all or close to all graduate students, assistant professors, associate professors, or full professors will usually not make the program.
 Consistent with ongoing campaigns and efforts of the ASA, we strongly encourage submissions that include scholars based at Historically Black Colleges and Universities, Tribal Colleges, and Minority Serving Institutions, as well as international scholars from regions underrepresented at prior conferences.

 - Only submit once, either individually or as part of a session, including as a chair or commenter.
 Though some exceptions apply, these are all initiated by the program committee.